 You will receive an acceptance letter in the mailing address provided on your application.
 Your advisor will be identified in your acceptance letter.
 Please read your acceptance letter carefully.
 You must contact your advisor before registering for classes.

-For the CLS program, acceptance letters for getting into clinicals will be mailed about 1 week after the deadline for each semester, going into Senior Year.
+For the CLS program, acceptance letters for getting into clinicals will be mailed in June.
 Your advisor will register students for all of their courses during the last year.